PavanPrasad-HG/deeplearninggroup23.github.io/index.md

 <img align="center" src= "TCN_block.png" alt = "TCN block" style="height: 600px; width:400px;"/>

 The input of each block has 38 channels corresponding to each input signal and the final output also has 38 channels.
 Each channels has two seconds of driver data which amounts to a 200 data points.
-This means that the original ten seconds data was split in five sequential datapoints.
+That is, the ten seconds of available data was split into two second snippets for training and testing.
+This was done to increase the total number of training and testing data available.
 The rest of the parameters used are:

 - Kernel size = 16
 - Padding = 2